 Welcome to your Hebrew Verses lessons reading through Romans!
 You're probably wondering, why bother reading a translation of Romans into Hebrew, when I could read a translation into English way faster, and then have more time for Netflix?
-Watch the first lesson, for free, for my answer to that.
-It's worth it, trust me!
+Watch the first lesson for my answer to that.
+It's worth it, trust me.
+And it's free!

 ~"Father Abraham"...what does that mean, that we're all Jewish?

 ~If you don't read Paul in context you'll go cray, here are two examples